n2cholas/n2cholas.github.io/_posts/2019-11-04-intro-to-neural-nets.md

 The result is the value of the partials with respect to the variables.
-With GradientTape, computatiosn with Variables are automatically tracked.
+With GradientTape, computations with Variables are automatically tracked.
 If you want to differentiate with respect to Tensors, you have to use `tape.watch(tensor)`.
 We won't cover that in this workshop, but you can check that out [here](https://www.tensorflow.org/tutorials/customization/autodiff).

 Now we can write our training loop.
 We will take 100 steps with a learning rate of 0.05.
 Here's how that looks: